-The wall safe has attracted attention from thieves in recent months and as a result review of means for emptying the safe and providing associated signage would be beneficial.
+The wall safe has attracted attention from thieves in the past and as a result review regular emptying of the safe is beneficial.

 A supply of Christmas cards and a sponsor for the Christmas Memory Tree might also help develop useful income against maintenance liability.